manishroy090/task/README.md

 ## Getting Started

-To get started with the project, follow these steps:
+TTo get started with the project, follow these steps:

-1. Clone the repository.
+    Clone the repository.
-2. Install dependencies for the backend by running `composer install`.
-3. Install dependencies for the frontend by running `npm install` in the root folder.
-4. Set up your environment configuration files for both the backend and frontend.
-5. Run migrations for the backend to get response as autherozied user.
+    Copy the .env.example file to .env using the command: cp .env.example .env Generate a new application key using the command: docker compose run --rm artisan key:generate Install the frontend dependencies by running: docker compose run --rm -service-ports npm I Start the frontend development server by running: docker compose run –rm -service-ports npm run dev (This will start the frontend on port 3000)
-6. Start using the implemented features and integrations.
+    Start the backend services using the command: docker compose up

 ### Backend Environment Configuration